Lance-Python-Dev/Lance-Python-Dev/README.md

 - AI/Workflow Operations
 - AI Software Engineering

-  also, an other fields that use AI and exposed to a lot of LLMs(Large Language Models)
+  also, any other fields that use AI and exposed to a lot of LLMs(Large Language Models)

 If an idea pops into my head, chances are I’ll build it and ship it.